gvwilson/sensibleadventures/nardica/outline.md

     *   Wales knows how to get in - "I'm older than I look" (which Dr. Johel confirms)
         *   When pressed for details, Wales shrugs: "Some kind of tweaking, I guess.
 My parents didn't live long enough to tell me the details."
     *   Need to move quickly: the Dutch know something is going on (Wales had a traveling companion)
-    *   Decision: sent two ships down to Ellsworth, march inland ("I'll just hike," says Wales mildly)
+    *   Decision: sent two ships down to Paddington, march inland ("I'll just hike," says Wales mildly)
     *   The _Guinevere_ is to carry soldiers because it's big enough, and because the Governor doesn't know what the crew knows, and doesn't want them talking
     *   "Other choice is to make sure you can't talk"
     *   Wales will travel on another ship with Dr. Johel, who works for the Governor